onur-zengin/python-cisco-iosxr/README.md

    A user-defined label to identify the PNI interfaces that are intended for monitoring.
 The label will be searched
     within the description strings of all Ethernet Bundle interfaces of a router, when the discovery function is run.

-   A `no-mon` string can be used to exclude an interface from monitoring. _(This requires a manual discovery trigger in the current release.)_
+   Interfaces with a `no-mon` string applied will be excluded from monitoring. _(Including a new interface or excluding an existing one from monitoring requires a manual discovery trigger in the current release.)_

    __cdn_interface_tag=[`<string>`(_default_:`CDPautomation_CDN`)]__

    A user-defined label to identify the PNI interfaces that are intended for monitoring.
 The label will be searched
-    within the description strings of all Ethernet Bundle or HundredGigabit Ethernet interfaces of a router, when the discovery function is run.
+    within the description strings of all Ethernet Bundle and HundredGigabit Ethernet interfaces of a router, when the discovery function is run.
 It is important __NOT__ to label the interfaces that are members of an Ethernet Bundle.

-   A `no-mon` string can be used to exclude an interface from monitoring. (_This requires a manual discovery trigger in the current release._)
+   Interfaces with a `no-mon` string applied will be excluded from monitoring. _(Including a new interface or excluding an existing one from monitoring requires a manual discovery trigger in the current release.)_

    __acl_name=[`<string>`(_default_:`CDPautomation_UdpRhmBlock`)]__